Build a Side Table

 This is a fully kitted course.
 We will be working to a standardized design from prepared stock.
 Each kit will be milled from Alder or Cherry.
 These woods balance visual appeal, strength and ease of working.
 Both woods hold fine detail and finish well.

 This course is designed for woodworkers who have hand tool experience.
-The course is ideal for graduates of our Handtool Heaven course or graduates of our Basics of Woodworking weekend series.
-If you have not attended the school, but you have the skills equivalent to those in Jim Tolpin's The New Traditional Woodworker then this course is an ideal next step for you
+The course is ideal for graduates of a Hand Tool Heaven course or graduates of the Weekend Hand Tool Essentials series.
+If you have not attended the school, but you have the skills equivalent to those in Jim Tolpin's The New Traditional Woodworker then this course is an ideal next step for you.

 Class Information and Registration